jacekturek/MACHINE_LEARN_LINK_ASSESMENT/INPUT_DATA_ALG.md

-Input data question is discussed here this is based on python-machine-learning information.
+Overall project idea is discussed here this is based on python-machine-learning information.
 Related selection here:
 # input data: